Neurodermatitis - causes, symptoms and care tips

 • Niacinamide Niacinamide protects your skin from moisture loss, has an antibacterial effect and soothes inflammation.

 • Ceramides: Ceramides are already a natural component of the skin's protective barrier, which is usually impaired in atopic dermatitis sufferers.
-As part of your skin care routine, they help to build up and strengthen the valuable protective layer.
+As part of your skincare routine, they help to build up and strengthen the valuable protective layer.

 • Rosewater In addition to its moisturizing, anti-inflammatory and antibacterial effects, Rosewater combats stress symptoms and helps to let go of unpleasant thoughts.